 As one of the biggest holidays in the U.S., St. Patrick’s Day can bring a sizeable economic boost to cities, but it poses challenges as well.
 Safety is a particularly important concern.
 For insight and advice, we turned to a panel of experts.
 Click on their profiles to read their bios and thoughts on the following key questions:

-- Why is St. Patrick's Day so popular in the U.S.?
+- Why is St. Patrick's Day so popular in the United States?

 - In evaluating the best cities for celebrating St. Patrick’s Day, what are the top five indicators?

-- Are large St. Patrick’s Day celebrations an economic benefit or drain for cities?
+- Are large St. Patrick’s Day celebrations an economic boon or drain for cities?

-- What are some social and economic considerations for cities considering hosting St. Patrick’s Day celebrations?
+- What are some social and economic considerations for cities looking to host St. Patrick’s Day celebrations?

 - How can local authorities promote safety and reduce alcohol-related accidents on St. Patrick’s Day?